Sulaiman-Alam/Build-Project-2024/README.md

 # Build-Project-2024
-This is the Github Repository for my 2024 Builds Project!
+This is the Github Repository for my 2024 Build Project!

 ## About Me!
 My name is Sulaiman Alam, and I'm going into my Junior year at Queens College, as a Computer Science and Applied Mathematics Major!
 I can't wait to work on this project!